thomaspatrickwelborn/Core-Plex/README.md

 ```

 ## ❖ Illustrations
-Core-Plex is an event management system with plexible configuration options.
+Core-Plex is an event management system with plexible configuration.
 Manage events for any event-targetable properties such as HTML Elements, Chokidar Watchers, WebSocket Instances, Mongoose Connections, etc.

 ### ⬦ Browser HTML Illustration
+#### Example A.1.
 **Core adds, enables `app` events**
 ```
 Core.implement(app, {